VanOvermeire/parallel-testing-lambda/README.md

 I also did some experiments with both CodeBuild en ECS Tasks.
 On the plus, those solutions are more flexible, and require less set up.
 On the other hand, startup times are an issue (it can take a while before your task is even ready to start your tests) and at a glance the costs seem higher as well.
+Also, I wanted to see if I actually *could* get this running in Lambda...

 ## Usage